Dr. Reddy's Laboratories Q4 24/25 Earnings Call Transcript

 Erez Israeli

-Our R and D investment for the quarter amounted for 26 crores, reflecting year over year growth of 6% with growing emphasis on complex assets such as GLP-one and biosimilars.
-Additionally, we completed 95 global generic filings, bringing the total for the fiscal year to two forty nine.
-In FY 2026, we'll continue to expand and strengthen our core businesses, drive value to portfolio management, grow our presence in consumer healthcare, innovative therapies and biosimilars, leveraging our commercial footprint and explore value accretive acquisitions and partnerships and maintain financial discipline to build the foundation for sustainable future growth.
-And with that, I would like to open the floor for questions and answers.
+In FY 2026, we continue to expand and strengthen our core businesses, drive value through portfolio management, grow our presence in consumer health care, innovative therapies, and biosimilars, leveraging our commercial footprint and explore value-accretive acquisitions and partnerships, and maintain financial discipline to build the foundation for sustainable future growth.
+I would like to open the floor for questions and answers.

 Operator